CSS Tutorial

 The Class Selector

-The Class Selector enables us to style multiple HTML elements through the class attribute.
 It is always prefixed by a dot symbol(.)
-Class selector enables to apply same type of formatting to a number of unrelated elements.
+Class selector enables to apply same type of

 For example :

-The following rule set changes font and color for element with class “highlight”
+set changes font and color for element with class “highlight”

 .highlight